jeanshanchik/KVKRepo/gitFlow/commit.md

 | - | ------- | ---- | ----- |
 | Syntax | -m | -a | --amend |
 | Function| Sets the commit message | Includes all unchaged files in the commit | Rewrites the last commit |

+### Example

+We have created a file called commit.md on the local repository.
+Before we push this to github, we will have to make a commit explaining the changes made

+We want to display the information that we have added a file called commit.

+git commit -m "Added File for commit"